Nursing Safety Huddle: 5 Best Practices for Facilities

 • Recognition of unit-wide improvements in safety.

-Huddles can take many forms and involve a variety of different staff and leaders.
+Huddles can take many forms and involve a wide variety of staff and leaders.
 However, there are typically three main types of huddles conducted at a healthcare facility:

 Types of Huddles in Healthcare